Rian501/where-should-we-eat/README.md

 ### Installing

 Once you have pulled down the repo, running `npm install` will get you:
- - Grunt
+ - Grunt (compiles the sass into css)
- - JShint
+ - JShint (will keep your js on point)
- - Angular and Angular-Route
+ - Angular and Angular-Route (will allow the ng-stuff to run)
- - Bootstrap 4 (with font-awesome)
+ - Bootstrap 4 (and font-awesome, will support the design)
- - jQuery
+ - jQuery (drives some of the functionality)
- - Lodash
+ - Lodash (some key js methods)
- - Firebase
+ - Firebase (helps with authentication)

 ## Built With